Gov. Tim Walz's son breaks silence on viral DNC moment

 "No, I'm not doing that," Gus grinned as she tried to sit him down to make a plan.

-But he didn't hesitate when asked if his mom is his best friend, saying, "Yeah, most definitely."
+But he didn't hesitate when asked if his mom is his best friend, saying, "Yeah, most definitely.
+She's the most important person in my life."